AidanvG/workout-tracker/README.md

 document the number of sets and repetitions they do for each exercise in the workout and change or remove exercises or workouts.

+Data will be stored in a Postgresql database and interacted with through an API.
+I would also like to be able to build some sort of UI using React if I have enough time.

 ## <u> User Stories </u>

 1. As a user, so that I can create a custom workout plan, I want to be able to create a workout.